 Move every day

 The days when I don’t get an exercise break in, are the days I don’t feel the greatest – mentally or physically.
 Exercise could be a boxing class, HIIT, running, or it could also just be a long walk.
 Whatever type of movement fits into your day, do it.
-It will help clear your mind and also help you be more productive when you get back to your to-do list.
+It will help clear your mind, give you the space, and also help you be more productive when you get back to your work.

 Create a schedule

-When I don’t have a list or schedule laid out, my brain feels like a jumbled hot mess.
-At the start of each week or at the beginning of each day, create your master schedule and stick to it.
-As an entrepreneur, it can get easy to use your freedom to have long lunches, do errands, etc but that eats into the prime day light hours where you can get a lot of work done.
+When I don’t have a list or schedule laid out, my brain feels cluttered.
+At the start of each week or at the beginning of each day, create your master schedule and do your best to stick to it.
+As an entrepreneur, it can get easy to use your freedom to have long lunches or do errands but that takes up prime day light hours where you can get a lot of work done.
 Treat your schedule as an entrepreneur as a regular work day in the office.
 This will also help you procrastinate less and we all know procrastination can lead to stress and feelings of anxiety.

 There’s so much strength and comfort that comes when someone says “Same here!”.
 You feel a little less alone in your endeavors.
-A little less out there on an island.
 After speaking to entrepreneur friends of mine who have gone through similar feelings of anxiety, I know that this is a real feeling.
 Even just doing check-ins with others to see how we’re all feeling does wonders.
 Everyone needs an outlet of some sort to express themselves.

 Collaborate, not compete

 The comparison game to others in your field can be very detrimental to your mental state.
 Rather than getting anxious and annoyed with seeing the success of others in your field, view them as your mentors or collaborators.
 If you see success in others, learn from them so you can grow with them.
-The minute you start to view others as a competitor, that’s the minute you have lost.
 Why create unnecessary anxiety and stress in your life by adding in the element of competition?

-I find that when I focus on a paycheck, an individual project, or viewership, my brain goes a bit on overload.
-However, when I refocus my energy on my WHY, my purpose, and my desire to help others – I think less about the minutiae in my day and more about how I can serve others in the most impactful way possible.
+I find that when I focus on “vanity” metrics of how many viewers or how much is in the bank, I lose focus.
+However, when I refocus my energy on my why, my purpose, and my desire to help others – I think less about the minutiae in my day and more about the larger picture on how I can serve others in the most impactful way possible.

 I am a huge fan of journaling and gratitude journaling is real.
 I find my mind becomes a lot more clear when I have the right perspective.
 If you haven’t started this practice yet and are unsure how, I wrote a how to gratitude journal post to help get you started.